clampr/Climate-Change-Datasets/README.md

 * [The World Bank created the Climate Change Knowledge Portal to solve a need](https://climateknowledgeportal.worldbank.org/) The World Bank created the Climate Change Knowledge Portal to solve a need

 * [Datasets on Climate Change Adaptation](https://www.adaptation-undp.org/resources/datasets/datasets-climate-change-adaptation) Dataset for African climatic condition by UNDP

+* [Latvian Climate Change Analysis Tool](https://www4.meteo.lv/klimatariks/en/) The Climate Change Analysis Tool allows you to explore the current and the projected future climate in Latvia in the form of maps and graphs.
+Apart from viewing online, the data can also be downloaded.